FrannyWang1128/Container-Group18/README.md

 3. [Helm](https://helm.sh/docs/intro/install/) installed: Helm is a package manager for Kubernetes that simplifies deploying and managing applications.

+4. [Google Cloud SDK Shell](https://cloud.google.com/sdk/docs/downloads) installed: Cloud SDK is a set of tools, including gcloud, gsutil, and bq command-line tools, client libraries & local emulators for developing with Google Cloud.

+### Load Balancer

+### Storage Class

+### Image Registry

+### Certificates

+### Roles

+### Network Policies

 ## Quick Start

 1. **Clone the repository:**

-   If applicable, clone the repository to your local machine (or download the `compose.yml` and any other necessary files from the given source).
+   If applicable, clone the repository to your local machine.

 2. **Navigate to the project directory:**